Order by phone:

 More broadband reviews

 We review every major provider we list on Broadband Genie.
-Check out the following reviews for our thoughts on other ISPs:
+Here are some other provider reviews you can compare Virgin Media against:

 • Broadband Genie’s review policy